northeastern-rc/rc-public-documentation/docs/source/best-practices/index.md

 :link: workquota
 :link-type: doc

-Learn about storage quotas and how to manage your home directory effectively.
+Learn about storage quotas and how to manage your work directory effectively.

 +++
 [Learn more »](workquota)